-Standard Description Required date of adoption Effect on the financial statements or other significant matters Accounting Pronouncen nents Newly Adopted Update No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
+Standard Description Required date of adoption Effect on the financial statements or other significant matters Accounting Pronouncem ients Newly Adopted This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
 Under the standard, companies are no longer required to categorize fair value measurements for these investments in the fair value hierarchy.
-January 1, 2017 The Company adopted the guidance retrospectively, which is reflected in disclosures in Note 7 Fair Value of Financial Instruments.
+Accounting Pronouncements Not Yet Adopted January 1, 2017 The Company adopted the guidance retrospectively, which is reflected in disclosures in Note 7 Fair Value of Financial Instruments.
 The adoption did not result in changes to fair value measurements.
-Accounting Pronouncen nents Not Yet Adopted Update No. 2015-09, Financial Services - Insurance (Topic 944): Disclosures about Short-Duration Contracts This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
-Under the standard, companies must include certain additional quantitative and qualitative information about these liabilities in its financial statements.
+Accounting Pronouncem nents Not Yet Adopted Update No. 2015-09, Financial Services - Insurance (Topic 944): Disclosures about Short-Duration Contracts This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
+Under the standard, companies must include certain additional quantitative and qualitative information about these liabilities in their financial statements.
 December 31, 2017 for annual reporting disclosures and January 1, 2018 for interim reporting period disclosures.
 Upon adoption, the Company will retrospectively apply the new disclosure requirements to its short-duration contracts, which are primarily insurance policies in the Benefits segment.
-These disclosures will be included in the annual financial statements for December 31, 2017.
+These disclosures will be included in the December 31, 2017 annual audited consolidated financial statements.
 Update No. 2016-01, Financial Instruments (Topic 825): Recognition and Measurement of Financial Assets and Financial Liabilities This standard amends recognition and disclosure requirements primarily for equity investments carried at fair value.
 Under the standard, changes in fair value will be recorded in income.
 In addition, the requirement to disclose the fair value of financial instruments held at amortized cost has been eliminated for nonpublic companies.
-January 1, 2019 The Company holds equity investments classified as available-for-sale securities carried at fair value that will be impacted by the standard.
-The Company is monitoring the potential impact of the standard on these investments.
+January 1, 2019 The Company holds equity investments classified as available-for-sale securities that will be impacted by the standard (see Note 4 for details regarding these holdings).
+Upon adoption, the unrealized gains (losses) of these securities will be reclassified from accumulated other comprehensive income to retained earnings.
+Subsequent to adoption, the Company expects increased volatility in net income, as fluctuations in fair value of these securities will be recorded through realized gains (losses) on the consolidated statements of income.
 The Company expects to early adopt the standard on January 1, 2018 using a modified retrospective approach.
-Update No. 2016-02, Leases (Topic 842) This standard amends the recognition requirements for all leases with a term greater than 12 months and provides new guidelines for the identification of a lease within a contract.
-Under the standard, companies must measure and recognize a liability to make lease payments and a right-of-use asset representing the right to use the underlying asset for the lease term.
-In addition, the standard requires expanded quantitative and qualitative disclosures.
-January 1, 2020 The Company is in the early stages of evaluating the potential impact of the standard on its financial statements.
-Upon adoption, the Company will apply the standard using a modified retrospective approach and apply the requirements to all existing leases.
-The Company is considering whether to early adopt.